How to Retire Well When You Don’t Have a Lot of Money (Value-Based Planning)

 Just-in-Time Retirement is a practical solution to retirement based on respected business principles.
 It’s for those retired or entering retirement and worried about their financial future.
 And that includes most people.
 In fact, a recent survey found that 27% of people 59 and over have nothing saved for retirement.

-It’s an easy, value-based retirement plan based on the world-renowned Toyota Production System.
+That said, Just-in-Time Retirement is an easy, value-based retirement plan based on the world-renowned Toyota Production System.
 You may or may not have heard of the Toyota Production System.
 It’s commonly used in a “lean” manufacturing environment.
-Its philosophy aims to eliminate waste which provides optimum efficiency.
+Its philosophy aims to eliminate waste which provides optimum efficiency, thereby raising ROI, return on investment.

 With Just-in-Time Retirement, you treat retirement as your business, eliminate waste, and live efficiently.
 In turn, you create more cash flow to live abundantly.